Global19-atlassian-net/alaterm/UPDATE.md

 into your Alaterm home directory.
 IMPORTANT: Updates must be run from within launched Alaterm.

-2. Enter the `update` folder.
-Command: `bash alaterm-update`
+2. Enter the `v2installer` folder.
+Command: `bash update-alaterm`

-The script will auto-detect whether your installation is version 1 or 2, and will apply updates (if any).
-This is a fast procedure, usually involving no more than small tweaks to existing configuration files, or new utility scripts.
+The script will auto-detect whether you need the update, and apply it.
+This is a fast procedure, usually involving no more than tweaks to existing configuration files, or new utility scripts.

 Remember: Alaterm does not provide programs.
 It is an installer for programs provided by Arch Linux ARM.
 To update installed Linux software: `pacman -Syu`